vihaan101/Nipah-Polymerase-Inhibitor/README.md

 - `bin/`: Contains the AutoDock Vina executable.

 ## 1. Quick Start
-**Recommended:** Open `Nipah_Laboratory_Notebook.ipynb`.
+**Recommended:** Open `Nipah_Inhibitor_Discovery_Pipeline.ipynb`.
 It is a self-contained lab bench that lets you run the entire project from one place.

 If you prefer the command line:
 If you just want to run the pipeline immediately, the `data/` folder already contains the pre-computed receptor files.